Skip to main content

 What visitors say

-Visitors consistently praise Boxhill Viewpoint as a peaceful spot with beautiful scenery, easy walking trails and good proximity to car parking facilities.
-However, several reviewers have noted that it can become quite busy, particularly on fine days and during peak times, which some families may find affects the quieter experience.
+Visitors consistently praise Boxhill Viewpoint as a peaceful spot with beautiful scenery, easy walking trails and convenient facilities close to the car park—many have found it genuinely relaxing.
+The site is popular and can become quite busy during fine weather and peak times, which may create a higher sensory environment during those periods.

 Based on a sample of public reviews.
 Experiences vary - every child and every visit is different.